By the end of this section, you will be able to:

 SignificanceThe resistance of a coaxial cable depends on its length, the inner and outer radii, and the resistivity of the material separating the two conductors.
 Since this resistance is not infinite, a small leakage current occurs between the two conductors.
 This leakage current leads to the attenuation (or weakening) of the signal being sent through the cable.

-The resistance between the two conductors of a coaxial cable depends on the resistivity of the material separating the two conductors, the length of the cable and the inner and outer radius of the two conductor.
+Check Your Understanding The resistance between the two conductors of a coaxial cable depends on the resistivity of the material separating the two conductors, the length of the cable and the inner and outer radius of the two conductor.
 If you are designing a coaxial cable, how does the resistance between the two conductors depend on these variables?

 View this simulation to see how the voltage applied and the resistance of the material the current flows through affects the current through the material.
 You can visualize the collisions of the electrons and the atoms of the material effect the temperature of the material.